TeamReposit/api-docs/source/index.html.md

 Welcome to the Reposit Partner API!
 You can use our API to authenticate with your supplier token and create new Reposits.

 <aside class="notice">
-For testing please use the <code>https://demo.reposit.co.uk/deposits/</code> endpoint in the examples below.
+For testing please use <code>https://demo.reposit.co.uk/deposits/</code> as the base url in the examples below.
 </aside>

 # Authentication